 Eating healthy and nutritious foods is the most important thing you can do to improve your overall health and prevent disease.
 However, when you’re on a ramen noodle budget, can you afford organic produce and natural foods?
 Here are our 11 best tips for eating healthy on a budget.

-- It doesn’t all have to be organic.
 While we know that common pesticides used in conventional produce farming include chemicals that are linked to cancer, nervous system toxicity, hormonal imbalances and lung irritation, buying only organic produce can be expensive.

 The Environmental Working Group (EWG) knows how difficult it can be to afford a grocery cart full of purely organic produce.
 So, they publish annual lists of the “Clean Fifteen” and the “Dirty Dozen” on its website.
 Basically, these two lists provide a guide to the 15 fruits and vegetables that have been shown to possess the least amount of pesticide residue and the 12 that are covered with the most toxic pesticides.
 Did you know that sweet corn and avocados rank among the cleanest conventionally grown produce varieties you can buy at the market?
 Pineapples, cauliflower and grapefruit also made the list.